Floyd K. Richtmyer: Career

+Honors

+Richtmyer was an honorary member of Sigma Pi Sigma the physics honors society.
+He was elected a member of the United States National Academy of Sciences in 1932 and a member of both the American Philosophical Society and the American Academy of Arts and Sciences in 1935.

+In 1929 he was awarded the Louis E. Levy Medal of the Franklin Institute for the study of X-rays.

+The American Association of Physics Teachers, which he had helped form, established the Richtmyer Memorial Award, which is conferred annually and is typically given to educators who have made outstanding contributions as teachers in their fields.
+It is awarded to those who have not only produced important current research in physics but to those who have, by means of communication to both students and other educators, imparted information and motivation to participants in the field.
+Winners deliver the Richtmyer Memorial Lecture.

+Personal life

 His son Robert Davis Richtmyer was also a physicist and mathematician.
 He had a daughter Sarah R. Richtmyer who married John T. Mann, and another son Lawson E. Richtmyer.
-In 1929 he was awarded the Louis E. Levy Medal of the Franklin Institute for the study of X-rays.

-After his death from a coronary thrombosis on November 7, 1939, the American Association of Physics Teachers, which he had helped form, established the Richtmyer Memorial Award, which is conferred annually, and is typically given to educators who have made outstanding contributions as teachers in their fields.
-It is awarded to those who have not only produced important current research in physics, but to those who have, by means of communication to both students and other educators, imparted information and motivation to participants in the field.
-Winners deliver the Richtmyer Memorial Lecture.
+He died from a coronary thrombosis on November 7, 1939.